miguelsndc/vault/Zettelkasten/Ideas.md

 		- The total money spent
 		- The money per product
 - See in real time what was sold and in what time
-	- Progress bar indicating how
+	- Progress bar indicating how much time of the event has passed
 - Be able to access later what the total sales and the products sold
+- Sales report
+	- What products were sold
+	- In which hour they were sold
+	- Graphs about time and shit like that